 This used to be OK, but now the visitor's center is enforcing their fees of $2 per person per day.
 That parking lot is actually on land owned by Riverside County, who runs the visitors center.

-A permit is required for entry into the San Jacinto Wilderness and State Park.
+is required for entry into the San Jacinto Wilderness and State Park.
 These can be obtained from the Ranger Station in Idyllwild at 25905 State Highway 243 or at the Ranger Station located 1/4 mile beyond the Mountain Station at the top of the Palm Springs Aerial Tramway.

 When To Climb